Christopher H. Browne: Philanthropy

 Browne donated $25 million to establish several endowed professorships at the University of Pennsylvania, where he was a trustee.
 His donation funded professorships held by Amy Gutmann and Rogers Smith.

 Death

-Upon his 2009 death, Christopher Browne was survived by his partner, architect Andrew S. Gordon, who then died on September 7, 2013.
+Upon his 2009 death, Christopher Browne was survived by his partner, architect Andrew S. Gordon, who died on September 7, 2013.

-His will left the bulk of a $250 million estate to Gordon, a decades-younger and relatively new boyfriend.
+Browne bequeathed the bulk of his $250 million estate to Gordon, a much younger man and a relatively new acquaintance.
 Several of Browne's family and friends accused Gordon of exercising undue influence to obtain Browne's estate, and filed a will contest.
-In 2013, a judge upheld the validity of Brown's last will and testament, and Gordon settled for undisclosed amounts to those who challenged the will.
+In 2013, after a judge upheld the validity of Browne's will, Gordon settled the contest for an undisclosed payment to those who had challenged the will.